openharmony/docs/en/application-dev/reference/native-apis/_r_d_b.md

 **Description**

-Enumerates the field types in an RDB store.
+Defines an enum for the types of the fields in an RDB store.

 ### OH_Cursor